-Select the Signing Entity Key Pair with which to sign the OpenPGP Literal Packet from step (2).
+③ Select the Signing Entity Key Pair with which to sign the OpenPGP Literal Packet from step ②.
 Create an OpenPGP One-Pass Signature Packet (RFC 4880 [22] Tag 4).
-Also create an OpenPGP Signature Packet (RFC 4880 [22] Tag 2) containing the concatenation of information prescribed for the Version 4 Signature Packet Format in RFC 4880 [22], which includes a signature built from a hash of the OpenPGP Literal Packet from step (2) plus some of the previous fields of the OpenPGP Signature Packet as specified in RFC 4880 [22].
+Also create an OpenPGP Signature Packet (RFC 4880 [22] Tag 2) containing the concatenation of information prescribed for the Version 4 Signature Packet Format in RFC 4880 [22], which includes a signature built from a hash of the OpenPGP Literal Packet from step ② plus some of the previous fields of the OpenPGP Signature Packet as specified in RFC 4880 [22].

-Create a second OpenPGP Literal Packet (RFC 4880 [22] Tag 11) containing the concatenation of the following four elements in the order given: (i) the One-Pass Signature Packet, (ii) the OpenPGP Literal Packet from step (2), (iii) the Signature Packet from step (3), and (iv) a Modification Detection Code Packet (RFC 4880 [22] Tag 19), containing the SHA-1 hash of the preceding elements (i) – (iii) in the concatenation.
+④ Create a second OpenPGP Literal Packet (RFC 4880 [22] Tag 11) containing the concatenation of the following four elements in the order given: (i) the One-Pass Signature Packet from step ③ Tag 4, (ii) the OpenPGP Literal Packet from step ② Tag 11, (iii) the Signature Packet from step ③ Tag 2, and (iv) a Modification Detection Code Packet (RFC 4880 [22] Tag 19), containing the SHA3-384 [27] hash of the preceding elements (i) – (iii) in the concatenation.

-Generate a second random number to be used as the Session Key and encrypt it with the second OpenPGP Literal Packet from step (4) to form a Symmetrically Encrypted Integrity Protected Data Packet (RFC 4880 [22] Tag 18).
+⑤ Generate a second random number to be used as the Session Key and encrypt it with the second OpenPGP Literal Packet from step ④ Tag 11 to form a Symmetrically Encrypted Integrity Protected Data Packet (RFC 4880 [22] Tag 18).

-Note: Per their description in RFC 4880 [22], Tag 18 packets require use of Cipher Feedback (CFB) mode encryption.
+Note: Per their description in RFC 4880 [22], Tag 18 packets require use of Cipher Feedback (CFB) mode encryption and decryption, which are described in RFC 4880 [22].

-Select a target Authenticating Entity Public Key and create an OpenPGP Public-Key Encrypted Session Key Packet (RFC 4880 [22] Tag 1) containing the encrypted Session Key generated in step (5), prepended with the Key ID of the selected Authenticating Entity Public Key.
+⑥ Select a target Authenticating Entity Public Key and create an OpenPGP Public-Key Encrypted Session Key Packet (RFC 4880 [22] Tag 1) containing the encrypted Session Key generated in step ⑤, prepended with the Key ID of the selected Authenticating Entity Public Key.
 The Key ID shall be the final 8 bytes of the Fingerprint of the Authenticating Entity Public Key, which Fingerprint shall be constructed according to RFC 4880 [22] instructions for Fingerprints for V4 Keys.
 The timestamp of Key creation shall be the 32 bits representing the seconds count of NTP Time per RFC 5905 [13] at the time of creation of the Public Key.
 The Algorithm-Specific Fields shall be those specified for ECDH Keys in RFC 6637 [23].